pippinbarr/cart263-2019/slides/activity-raving-redactionist/activity-raving-redactionist.md

 ## 2. Create the basic HTML content

-1. Create a number of paragraphs (inside `div` tags or `p` tags) in your HTML `body` containing placeholder text (I often use a [lorem ipsum generator](https://www.lipsum.com/)).
+1. Create a number of paragraphs (inside `div` tags) in your HTML `body` containing placeholder text (I often use a [lorem ipsum generator](https://www.lipsum.com/)).
 1. Add `span` tags with a `class` attribute of "redacted" around the parts of text you want to be redacted

-You should now be able to view the page in your browser, but of course it won't be redacted yet because that class doesn't exist!
+You should now be able to view the page in your browser, but of course it won't be redacted yet because that CSS class doesn't exist!

 ???

+__Solution:__

 ```html
 <div>